danio86/coach-finder/README.md

 - As a visiting user, I can easily understand the main purpose of the website.
 - As a visiting user, I can navigate the website without any problems.
-- As a visiting user, I will be able to learn about the company as well as the users.
+- As a visiting user, I will be able to learn about other users and contact them.
-- As a visiting user, I would like to contact the company founder and other users.
+- As a visiting user, I can easily contact the company service.

 ## Features